-"The dead are not absent, they are just invisible".
-These were the deliciously haunting words of St Augustine that Hillary Mantel invoked to begin her recent Reith lectures, indicating how the voices of the past continue to whisper invitingly to artists of our own age.
-Or so it would seem.
-Perhaps to be more exact, we should note that, while their writings and great works may have come down to us, preserved by careful custodians, most conversations and interactions with the everyday are inevitably absent.
-It is this absence, therefore, that gives space to the imagination.
+"The dead are not absent, they are just invisible" these were the deliciously haunting words of St Augustine that Hillary Mantel invoked to begin her recent Reith lectures, indicating how the voices of the past continue to whisper invitingly to artists of our own age or so it would seem.
+Perhaps to be more exacting, we should note that, while their writings and great works may have come down to us, preserved by careful custodians, most of their conversations and interaction with the everyday are inevitably and wholly absent.
+It is this absence, therefore, that gives space to imagination.

-As Mantel goes on to point out, in her stirring defence of historical fiction, "history is not the past but the method we have devised in organising our own ignorance about the past".
-Creed Of Spies started with the listed facts drawn from the tireless work of heroic historians like William Urry and then imagination was used to fill in the gaps, this was not to claim verisimilitude or historical accuracy, but to bask and revel in the wonders of exploring history's unknowns.
-History's inevitable gaps and its partial nature - invite our imagination into these breeches.
-History and creativity are complementary disciplines and it is this driving conviction that lies behind The Marlowe's work to champion the celebration of heritage, ensuring that the voices of tomorrow are fired by the muses of yesteryear.
+As Mantel goes on to point out in her stirring defence of historical fiction, "history is not the past but the method we have devised in organising our own ignorance about the past".
+Creed Of Spies started with the listed facts drawn from the tireless work of heroic historians like William Urry and then imagination was used to fill in the gaps, not to claim verisimilitude or historical accuracy, but to bask and revel in the wonders of exploring history's inevitable unknowns.
+History's inevitable gaps and its partial nature - invites our imagination into these breeches.
+History and creativity in Mantel's mind are complementary disciplines and it is this driving conviction that lies behind The Marlowe's work to champion the celebration of heritage, ensuring that the voices of tomorrow are fired by the muses of yesteryear.

-While the seemingly infinite riches of Canterbury's heritage has given it World Heritage status, Canterbury's most famous son has long lingered in the shadows.
-His name is on our theatre, a local restaurant, a monument and a shopping arcade, but there is little more indication of his place within literary culture; yet he and his notable contemporaries, Stephen Gosson and John Lyly, indicate that the late sixteenth century was a particularly notable chapter in the history of writing in this part of the world.
-Canterbury was infused with the influence of new arrivals.
+While the seemingly infinite riches of Canterbury's heritage offer has given it World Heritage status, Canterbury's most famous son has long lingered in the shadows.
+His name is on our theatre, a local restaurant, a monument and a shopping arcade, but there is little more indication of his place within our literary culture; yet he and his notable contemporaries Stephen Gosson and John Lyly indicate that the late sixteenth century was a particularly notable chapter in an illustrious history of writing in this part of the world.
+It was infused with the influence of new arrivals.
 It was alive with religious tumult.
-These were restless times, as the modern world emerged from its medieval past.
-Marlowe's significance is given striking prominence in Lee Hall's stage adaptation of Shakespeare In Love, in which a young, uncertain and tongue tied Shakespeare woos his beloved from Marlowe's shoulders.
-Marlowe feeds him the words he lacks.
+These were restless times as the modern world emerged from its medieval forbears.
+Marlowe's literary significance to our culture is given striking prominence in Lee Hall's stage adaptation of Shakespeare In Love in which a young, uncertain and tongue tied Shakespeare woos his beloved from Marlowe's shoulders who feeds him the words he lacks.
 He stands as a giant in our popular imagination, in the formation of our literary tradition, constantly provoking new responses and reactions.

-Creating Creed Of Spies, we have been delighted to see how greedily and readily young people have explored their subject.
+We have been delighted to see how greedily and readily these young people have explored their subject.
 The Marlowe believes the past is a critical key to unlocking the future.
 It is at the centre of so much of our creative work and the generator of our activity.
 For us, celebrating heritage is about the power of story and storytellers and inspiring those timeless crafts in our artists, our community and, critically, our young people.